liaochunyang/liaochunyang.github.io/_pages/about.md

 About Me
 =====
 I am a fifth-year graduate student in the <a href="https://www.math.tamu.edu" target="_blank">Department of Mathematics</a> at Texas A&M University, working under the supervision of <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Dr.Simon Foucart</a>.
+I am a student member of <a href="https://sites.google.com/tamu.edu/camda" target="_blank">the Center for Approximation and Mathematical Data Analytics (CAMDA)</a> and of <a href="https://fids.tamu.edu" target="_blank">Texas A&M TRIPODS Research Institute for Foundations of Interdisciplinary Data Science (FIDS)</a>.

 My research interests are Mathematical Data Science, Approximation Theory, (Deep) Learning Theory, and in particular their intersections.
 Currently, I am working on Optimal Recovery, which is a subfield of Approximation Theory.
 Please see my [research page](research.md) for more details.